KatherineMichel/portfolio/doc/los-angeles-2023.md

 I made it back to Santa Monica for sunset at the beach.

 ![](los-angeles-2023-images/santa-monica-beach-sunset-1.jpg)
-Placeholder
+The view from Ocean Avenue

 ![](los-angeles-2023-images/santa-monica-beach-sunset-2.jpg)
-Placeholder
+Having walked from the pier down to Santa Monica Beach

 ![](los-angeles-2023-images/santa-monica-beach-sunset-3.jpg)
-Placeholder
+Santa Monica Beach sunset

 ![](los-angeles-2023-images/pier-burger.jpg)
-I ate an overpriced hamburger, fries, and strawberry milkshake at Pier Burger.
+Tourist be touristing...
+I gave in and ate an overpriced hamburger, fries, and strawberry milkshake at Pier Burger.

 ## Saturday